MicrosoftDocs/sql-docs/docs/advanced-analytics/r/security-considerations-for-the-r-runtime-in-sql-server.md

 ## No support for encryption at rest

+[Transparent Data Encryption (TDE)](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption) is not supported for data sent to or received from the external script runtime.
+The reason is that R (or Python) runs outside the SQL Server process and thus data used by the external runtime is not protected by the encryption features of the database engine.
+This behavior is no different than any other client running on the SQL Server computer that reads data from the database and makes a copy.

-Transparent Data Encryption is not supported for data sent to or received from the external script runtime.
-As a consequence, encryption at rest **is not** applied to any data that you use in R or Python scripts, any data saved to disk, or any persisted intermediate results.
+As a consequence, TDE **is not** applied to any data that you use in R or Python scripts, or to any data saved to disk, or to any persisted intermediate results.
+However, other types of encryption, such as Windows BitLocker encryption or third-party encryption applied at hte file or folder level, still apply.

+In case of [Always Encrypted](https://docs.microsoft.com/sql/relational-databases/security/encryption/overview-of-key-management-for-always-encrypted), external runtimes do not have access to the encryption keys; therefore, data cannot be sent to the scripts.

 ## Resources